deiv44/HerbaPlants/README.md

 ## 🛠️ Technologies Used

 ### Framework:
-- **[Flutter](https://flutter.dev/)**: A powerful open-source UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
+- **[Flutter](https://flutter.dev/)**: A powerful open-source UI toolkit for building natively compiled mobile, web, and desktop applications from a single codebase.

 ### Programming Language:
 - **Dart**: A robust, scalable, and type-safe programming language optimized for client-side development.